TNieminen/ohjelmistojen-testaus/group-task-1/README.md

 I'm using an env variable and the file `testController.js` to define whether or not to mock the imported modules.
 This way we can either run the same tests in totally insulated unit environment or in an integration environment.
 Whaddayathink?

+You can try running this by doing:
+`yarn unit test` and `yarn integration-test`